-CoVaRR-Net Pillar 6 (Computational Biology and Modelling)1
+CoVaRR-Net Pillar 6 (Computational Analysis, Modelling and Evolutionary Outcomes (CAMEO))1

 Executive summary: The current epidemiological, experimental, and computational evidence to date points to a clear growth advantage of the Omicron variant of SARS-CoV-2.
 Canada should therefore be prepared for another large pandemic wave within the next month.
 Even if Omicron disease severity remains the same, or even less severe than previous variants (due to viral changes and/or increased immunity), the exponential growth that is forecast will result in a large number of cases in a very short period of time, placing an extreme burden on the medical care system.

 On November 26, 2021, the World Health Organization named Omicron as a variant of concern (VOC), following the alarming rise in cases reported by South Africa’s Department of Health1.
 Omicron has spread at faster rates than any previous VOC, with observed doubling times of 2-4 days in various jurisdictions (Ontario2: 3 days; UK3: 2-3 days; South Africa4: 3 days).
 Such rapid growth of a variant is unlike anything witnessed before in the pandemic, with Omicron spreading approximately three times faster than Alpha or Delta.
 The advantage of Omicron is thought to be due to a combination of higher transmissibility and/or a greater ability to evade immunity in individuals who were either previously infected or vaccinated4, but the relative importance of these two advantages is unknown.
 Early data suggest that Omicron may also be less severe5 (but see 6), although it is unknown whether this lowered severity is true in all cases, occurs only in those with prior immunity, or is an artifact (e.g., due to younger age among early infectees and the limited amount of time for the full impact of the disease to be felt).